fredrkl/depencency-updater/README.md

-# depencency-updater
+# Depencency Updater

-Renovate setup and run
+This repository contains a setup for [Renovate](https://renovate.whitesourcesoftware.com/) to automate the process of updating dependencies.